0ldMate/ProjectModular/README.md

 Project Modular is installed.
 Open Powershell and type Get-command -module ProjectModular to see all the commands available.
 This module will load every time you start PowerShell.

 Note: You may need to edit security permissions on that folder for your user so you can save the files.

-# Updating Project Modular
-When updates are needed for ProjectModular, make sure to make a copy of the Load-Variables.ps1 file so you don't have to edit it again.

-# TODO
-GUI
-More scripts
-Mandatory fields in account creation
-Automatic once a day script that runs with Jira pulling data from any ticket in that request type and removing that account Reset-ADPassword enable Office365 licensing